Farata/angular2typescript/README.md

 All examples were upgraded to Angular 2 RC.4.
 The video with a high-level code review of a sample Online Auction application that we gradually develop in the book is located at https://youtu.be/I809tajbVk4.

 In the latest version of the code we use the new new new router 3.0 Beta 2.
-If you want the router's sample that use older version of the router see the dir chapter3_router_v2.

 Also, the Forms API is being changed.
 The code samples with the latest Forms API are in chapter7.